ParallelMaths/parallel/pages/6-45-coastline-paradox.md

 @[youtube](I_rw-AJqpCM?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

 ::: problem id=1_1 marks=1
-__1.1__ If you measure the coastline of Australia in lengths of 500km, then what is the length of its coastline?
+__1.1__ If you measure the coastline of Australia in lengths of 500km, then what measurement do you get?

 * [ ] 1,000 km
 * [ ] 5,000 km